Priti Sapru

-Priti sapru (also spelled as Preeti Sapru), is an Indian actress known for her works in Punjabi and Hindi cinema.
-She featured in a number of films including Nimmo, and Qurbani Jatt Di among others, with actors Veerendra, Gurdasmaan and Rajbabbar.
+Priti Sapru (also spelled Preeti Sapru) is an Indian actress known for her works in Punjabi and Hindi cinema.
+She appeared in a number of films, including Nimmo, and Qurbani Jatt Di, among others, with actors Veerendra, Gurdas Maan and Raj Babbar.

 Early life

-D.K.
-Sapru was her father, and actress Hemvathi Sapru was her mother.
-Actor TejSapru is her brother and screenwriter Reema Rakesh Nath is her sister.
-Sapru's family used to live in Bandra.
+She was born into a Kashmiri family on 24 December 1957, in Bombay, Maharashtra, India.
+Her dad is veteran actor D. K. Sapru, and her brother is character actor Tej Sapru.
+The Sapru family used to live in a big bungalow at Juhu Tara, near Juhu Beach, Bombay.
+Hemvathi Sapru was her mother.
+Actor Tej Sapru is her brother, and screenwriter Reema Rakesh Nath is her sister.
 Her grandfather held the position of 'Treasurer' for the Dogra Kingdom.
-She studied at St. Joseph's High School, Juhu, Bombay, and started acting at the age of 13.
+She studied at St. Joseph's High School, Juhu, Bombay, up until the 9th standard and started acting at the age of 13.